 Tanzania's Nationalparks

-Tanzania is renowned for its rich biodiversity and stunning landscapes, which are preserved in its numerous national parks.
-The Tanzania National Parks Authority (TANAPA) manages 23 national parks, covering approximately 15% of the country's land area.
-These parks are crucial for wildlife conservation and tourism, offering visitors a chance to experience Africa's natural beauty.
+Tanzania is known for its biodiversity and national parks.
+The Tanzania National Parks Authority (TANAPA) manages 23 parks, covering about 15% of the land, crucial for wildlife conservation and tourism.

 Northern Parks

-1. Serengeti National Park: Famous for the Great Migration of wildebeests and zebras, it features vast savannahs and diverse wildlife
+Serengeti National Park: Famous for the Great Migration of wildebeests and zebras.

 Southern Parks